hubsterio/docs/docs/api/4_error_codes.rst

     * - 429
       - Too many requests.
 You have reach your API usage limits.
     * - 500
-      - Internal server error.
+      - PRTernal server error.
 There was an internal issue with the Hubster service.
     * - 503
       - Service unavailable.
 The Hubster service is unavailable.